In this article, you will find a comprehensive overview of creating automations in Boldem and a guide on working with individual controls.

 Triggers determine when or under what conditions the automation activates.
-Most triggers offer detailed settings, such as specifying the mailing list that triggers the automation, or applying segmentation and other conditions.
+Most triggers offer detailed settings such as specifying the mailing list that triggers the automation, applying segmentation, or other conditions.

 - Now – the automation starts immediately after you save and run it.